Facebook backer Accel Partners closes $475 million fund

-SAN FRANCISCO, March 21 (Reuters) - Accel, the venture capital firm behind social network Facebook, has closed a new $475 million fund, the firm said on Thursday.
+SAN FRANCISCO (Reuters) - Accel, the venture capital firm behind social network Facebook, has closed a new $475 million fund, the firm said on Thursday.

 Accel London IV will invest in early- and growth-stage companies in the consumer Internet, big data, cloud, software and mobile sectors, the firm said.